MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ```

-### Binary expressions with difference enum types
+### Binary expressions with different enum types

 The ability to apply the usual arithmetic conversions on operands where one is of enumeration type and the other is of a different enumeration type or a floating-point type is deprecated.
-In Visual Studio 2019 version 16.2 and later, the following code produces a level 4 warning when the [/std:latest](../build/reference/std-specify-language-standard-version.md) compiler option is enabled:
+In Visual Studio 2019 version 16.2 and later, the following code produces a level 4 warning when the [/std:c++latest](../build/reference/std-specify-language-standard-version.md) compiler option is enabled:

 ```cpp
 enum E1 { a };